Important update for the Victorian public

-Click here for important information from the Department of Health about face coverings and masks.
+Click here for important information from the Department of Health about face masks.

-Click here and watch this video message from the Chief Health Officer about how to safely wear a face covering.
+Click here and watch this video message from the Chief Health Officer about how to safely wear a face mask.

-Face coverings are not a substitute for maintaining 1.5M of physical distance between yourself and other people.
+Face masks are not a substitute for maintaining 1.5M of physical distance between yourself and other people.

 There are two types of face coverings suitable for community use: